stripe/example-terminal-backend/README.md

 | iOS | https://github.com/stripe/stripe-terminal-ios |
 | JavaScript | https://github.com/stripe/stripe-terminal-js |
 | Android | https://github.com/stripe/stripe-terminal-ios |

+**Note that this backend is intended for example purposes only**.
+You'll likely want to use something more serious for your app in production.

 ### Running locally
 If you prefer running the backend locally: